Finding Freedom in the Kitchen

 From the Ozarks to Juilliard to the King Arthur Bakehouse in Vermont, the story of his life unfolds as the recipes advance.

-It’s not simply about becoming a better baker.
-It shows you how to see the value in simplicity.
-Finding true understanding in the basics allows you to chase precision and excellence.
+Displayed in these pages is Philips’ respect for simplicity.
+How finding a true understanding in the basics allows you to chase precision and excellence.
 In life and in the kitchen.

 The loaves in this book aren’t just recipes.
 They’re the building blocks for turning fundamentals into mastery.
-This book asks you to slow down and master the small things.
+You’re asked to slow down and master the small things.
 To pay attention.

 Part Two — Growth